Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 To be on the safe side, you don’t want any of these ingredients in your dog’s shampoo:

 1. Sodium benzoate preservative.
+Many dog owners ask, is sodium benzoate safe for dogs?
+It’s not.
 When sodium benzoate and citric acid or ascorbic acid (vitamin C) are mixed together they may become benzene – a cancer-causing chemical associated with leukemia and other blood disorders.
 If not mixed with citric or ascorbic acid, sodium benzoate is considered safe.

 SLS may be contaminated with toxic solvents from the manufacturing process.
 It’s readily absorbed into the eyes where it’s been shown to cause eye irritation and damage eye proteins.
 Even at very low concentrations, SLS has been shown to remain in a person’s system (brain, heart, and liver) for 4 to 5 days.

-Combine that with the fact that SLS is a known penetration enhancer and there’s a possibility of exposing the eyes to some damaging chemicals.
-If that didn’t steer you away from SLS, the final blow is the manufacturing process, called ethoxylation, is a highly polluting environmental toxin.
+Combine that with the fact that SLS is a known penetration enhancer and the possibility of exposing the eyes to some damaging chemicals.
+If that didn’t steer you away from SLS, the final blow is the manufacturing process, called ethoxylation … a highly polluting environmental toxin.

 3. Sodium Laureth Sulfate is used as a cleaning agent (surfactant) with a high risk for contamination with 1,4-dioxane (dioxane), a known carcinogen, and ethylene oxide – also a known carcinogen, developmental toxin, immunotoxin, and allergen.